Test-Optional Colleges Not Requiring SAT or ACT Scores

 If your dream school has a very low acceptance rate, a high SAT or ACT score could give you an edge when you’re competing with other highly qualified applicants.
 For example, if your scores are above the median score of the school you’re applying to, you should strongly consider submitting them.

-Test Scores Are Required For Financial Aid
+Test Scores Are Required for Financial Aid

 If you rely on financial aid to help fund your education, an excellent score could also open up more opportunities for merit-based scholarships.
 However, the Free Application for Federal Student Aid (FAFSA), which is required for federal student loans, grants, and work-study programs, doesn’t require SAT or ACT scores.